peterstanton/CSS390-Assignment4/README.md

 * Sometimes after completing a high number of requests per second, it improperly sleeps when it should immediately continue.

+* Because of limitations with the implementation of random.randint, I have to force the results of the jitter computation to integers because the random number function, random.randrange() requires integer parameters.

 ## Credits

 TODO: Write credits